intel/trustauthority-client-for-python/inteltrustauthorityclient/connector/README.md

   [**`attest`**](https://docs.trustauthority.intel.com/main/articles/integrate-python-client.html#attest)<br> Collects evidence and requests an attestation token from Intel Trust Authority for clients using a Passport validation model.

-  ** For Intel TDX and NVIDIA H100 Attesation (tdx_h100-preview), please use `attest_v2`.
+  ** For Intel TDX and NVIDIA H100 Attestation use `attest_v2`.
 For more information, see the [GPU attestation](https://docs.trustauthority.intel.com/main/articles/concept-gpu-attestation.html) in the Intel Trust Authority documentation.

   [**`get_nonce`**](https://docs.trustauthority.intel.com/main/articles/integrate-python-client.html#get_nonce)<br> Gets a nonce and parses it to JSON.

   [**`get_token`**](https://docs.trustauthority.intel.com/main/articles/integrate-python-client.html#get_token)<br> Requests an attestation token from Intel Trust Authority. `get_token` Provides more control than `attest` by allowing a confidential app to include user data, provide a nonce, and modify evidence structures before requesting a token. `get_token` supports both Passport and Background-check attestation models.

-  ** For NVIDIA H100 Attesation and Unified Attesation (tdx_h100-preview), please use `get_token_v2`.
+  ** For NVIDIA H100 Attesation and Unified Attesation please use `get_token_v2`.
 For more information, see the [GPU attestation](https://docs.trustauthority.intel.com/main/articles/concept-gpu-attestation.html) in the Intel Trust Authority documentation.

   [**`get_token_signing_certificates`**](https://docs.trustauthority.intel.com/main/articles/integrate-python-client.html#get_token_signing_certificates)<br> Retrieves a JSON Web Key Set (JWKS) that contains the collection of signing certificates used by Intel Trust Authority to sign attestation tokens.